 The amendment includes certain agreements among the Company, Air Partners and Air Canada relating to the exercise of registration rights under the Registration Rights Agreement.
 See "--Certain Rights of Air Partners and Air Canada."
-The amendment also provides that Air Canada will: (a) convert its shares of Class A common stock to Class B common stock; (b) grant an irrevocable proxy to Air Partners to enable Air Partners to vote Air Canada's shares of Continental common stock with respect to the election of directors, approval of certain amendments to the Certificate of Incorporation, and approval of amendments to certain employee benefit-related contracts and other matters at the Annual Meeting; (c) irrevocably waive its right to convert shares of Class B common stock into Class A common stock; and (d) cause each of its designees to the Board of Directors to resign at any time following the closing of the Offering upon the request of Continental.
+The amendment also provides that Air Canada will: (a) convert its shares of Class A common stock to Class B common stock; (b) grant an irrevocable proxy to Air Partners to enable Air Partners to vote Air Canada's shares of Continental common stock with respect to the election of directors, approval of certain amendments to the Certificate of Incorporation, and approval of certain employee benefits and other matters at the Annual Meeting; (c) irrevocably waive its right to convert shares of Class B common stock into Class A common stock; and (d) to cause each of its designees to the Board of Directors to resign at any time following the closing of the Offering upon the request of Continental.

-In addition, each of Air Canada and Air Partners has agreed that prior to December 16, 1996, without Continental's prior written consent, it will not enter into certain transactions in Continental securities that would, pursuant to Section 382, have an adverse effect on the Company's ability to fully utilize its NOLs, if effected prior to that date.
+In addition, each of Air Canada and Air Partners has agreed to certain restrictions on its ability to enter into transactions before December 16, 1996 that would, pursuant to Section 382 of the Internal Revenue Code, have an adverse effect on the Company's ability to fully utilize its NOLs, if effected prior to that date.